-Dorothy House Hospice Care helps 1,500 families affected by cancer, motor neurone disease and other life threatening conditions.
-Patients are looked after from a wide geographical area- Bath, north and west Wiltshire and parts of Somerset.
+Dorothy House Hospice Care helps 1,500 families affected by cancer, motor neurone disease and other life-limiting conditions.
+Patients are looked after from a wide geographical area- Bath and North East Somerset (BANES) and parts of Wiltshire and Somerset.

-Dorothy House is the only charity providing free specialist nursing care at home for people with life-threatening illness in the area.
+Dorothy House is the only charity providing free specialist nursing care at home for people with life-limiting illness in the area.

-Most of our patients are looked after in their own homes, but short-term care, out-patient and day patient services are provided at the hospice in Winsley, near Bath.
+Most of our patients are looked after in their own homes, but short-term care, out-patient and day patient services are provided at the hospice in Winsley, near Bath and may also take place in our Outreach centres.
 To make sure patients have the best quality of life possible, pain and symptom relief, respite for carers, emotional and spiritual support and day care are all provided free of charge.